dm3-org/dm3-spec/docs/specification/message-transport/mtp-deliveryservice-api.md

 ## Get Properties of the Delivery Service

-A **delivery service** provides a set of properties which a sending client must evaluate and observe.
+A **delivery service** provides a set of properties which a sending client MUST evaluate and observe.
 These properties can be informative or define that the sender of a message must follow in order for the delivery service to accept the message at all.

+(_**compatibility information:** it replaces the formerly defined mutableProfileExtension provided in the `eth.dm3.profile`_)

 ### Methode